-Outside areas and boundaries Visually inspected.
-There are garden areas to the front, side and rear of the property.
-These areas are generally laid to lawn, but also incorporate borders and shrub beds.
-The garden slopes down towards the road at the front and there are therefore some retaining walls in place including the front boundary.
-Remaining boundaries are formed with hedging.
 Ceilings Visually inspected from floor level.
-Ceilings are formed with plasterboard.
-We note that the ceilings in the kitchen and bathroom have had decorative cladding panels applied.
+Ceilings are generally of plasterboard construction.
+It is noted that the ceiling at the kitchen is of suspended concrete construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal partitions are generally of solid construction, plastered on hard, but also include timber stud frames lined with plasterboard.
+Internal partitions are of brick construction, plastered on hard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The floors are of suspended timber construction.
-Our inspection of floor surfaces was restricted by the presence of floor coverings and furnishings throughout.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The floor is of suspended concrete construction.
+At the time of our inspection the property has floor coverings and furnishings in place throughout.
 It has not been possible to inspect the sub-floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There is a standard range of doors, door facings and skirting boards throughout.
-The kitchen contains a range of wall mounted and base units.
+There is a standard range of doors, door facings and skirting boards.
+The kitchen contains a range of wall mounted and base units together with several older style cupboards and cabinets.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The original fire place has been removed/closed although an electric fire is now present.
-The original chimney breast remains intact.
+A gas fire has been installed in the living room replacing the original open fire.
+Internal decorations Visually inspected. internal decorations Internal surfaces are generally papered and painted.
+Ceramic tiles have also been utilised.

-Internal decorations Visually inspected.
-Internal surfaces are generally papered and painted.
-Ceramic tiles and laminated wall panels have also been utilised. and laminated wall panels have also been dillised.
-Cellars Not applicable.
+Cellars Visually inspected where there was a safe and purpose-built access.
+There are cellars located in the lower/rear area of the common stairwell.
+It is likely that one of these will pertain to the subject property, but this should be confirmed by reference to the Title Deeds.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electric meter and fuse box are located in the small understair cupboard.
+The electricity meter and consumer units are located in the entrance hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located in a meter box located at the side of the house.
+The gas meter is located in an external meter box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Pipework, where visible, is formed with copper and plastic fittings.
-The bathroom contains a sanitary suite comprising; bath (with electric shower above), wash hand basin and a wc.
+The shower room contains a sanitary suite comprising; shower cabinet with electric shower fitting, wash hand basin and a wc.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 There is a gas fired central heating system that incorporates water filled radiators.
-The boiler is located under the stairs at the ground floor hallway and is vented by means of a fan assisted flue.
+The boiler is located in a cupboard at the kitchen and is vented by means of a fan-assisted flue.
+Hot water is also supplied by the central heating boiler.